Evaluating Human-Language Model Interaction: Experiments

-We examine user accommodation, or change in behavior in response to the AI system, in two ways: qualitatively, through a free-response survey question, and quantitatively, via measuring the change in query strategies over time.
+\paragraph{ \circled{4} Users accommodate their behaviors over time.} We examine user accommodation, or change in behavior in response to the AI system, in two ways: qualitatively, through a free-response survey question, and quantitatively, via measuring the change in query strategies over time.
 Example responses to the survey question \textit{``Did the way you chose to interact with the AI Teammate change over the course of solving the crossword puzzle?
 If so, how?''} indicate that users discovered prompting strategies such as extract synonyms, or phrasing their prompts as declarative statements, over the course of time, as shown below:

 \textquote{ \jurassicjumbo User: with some of the questions, it was clear to me that I couldn't even lead the AI to an answer even giving hints, things like puns are a perfect example of this. multi-word phrases were another.
 Where it was the most helpful is in asking for things like names of crackers or names of clowns or Ford model cars.
 Factual type things that didn't require logic. }